 The tournament's primary beneficiary is Cook Children's Medical Center, which uses contributions from the Crowne Plaza Invitational at Colonial to pay for uncompensated care.
 No child is turned away from Cook Children's regardless of their ability to pay.
 Over the past decade, the Crowne Plaza Invitational at Colonial has generated over $5.2 million for Cook Children's Medical Center.
+One initiative that helps us do that is the annual Cook Children's Charity Golf Classic, held about two weeks prior to each year's Crowne Plaza Invitational at Colonial.
+This exclusive, fun event allows foursomes to get a sneak peek at the course in tournament condition.
+Call the Tournament Office if you would like to participate in this event, with a direct donation to Cook Children's.

 Cook Children’s Health Care System is a not-for-profit, nationally recognized pediatric health care organization comprised of seven entities – a Medical Center, Physician Network, Home Health company, Northeast Hospital, Pediatric Surgery Center, Health Plan and Health Foundation.
 Based in Fort Worth, Texas, the integrated system has more than 60 primary and specialty care offices throughout North Texas.
 Its service region includes Denton, Hood, Johnson, Parker, Tarrant and Wise counties, with an additional referral area encompassing nearly half the state.